arangodb/docs/3.10/graphs-pregel-algorithms.md

 compilations of a broad catalog of information that leads users direct to other authoritative webpages.

-The algorithm assigns each vertex two scores: The authority score and the hub score.
+The algorithm assigns each vertex two scores: the authority score and the hub score.
 The authority score of a vertex rates the total hub score of vertices pointing to that vertex; the hub score rates the total authority score of vertices pointed by it.
 Also see
 [en.wikipedia.org/wiki/HITS_algorithm](https://en.wikipedia.org/wiki/HITS_algorithm){:target="_blank"}

 ArangoDB's version of the algorithm converges after a certain amount of time.
-The parameter *threshold* can be used to set a limit for the convergence (measured as maximum absolute difference of the hub and authority scores between the current and last iteration).
+The `threshold` parameter can be used to set a limit for the convergence (measured as the maximum absolute difference of the hub and authority scores between the current and last iteration).

-When you specify the result field name, the hub score will be stored in `<resultField>_hub` and the authority score in `<resultField>_auth`.
+When you specify the result field name, the hub score is stored in `<resultField>_hub` and the authority score in `<resultField>_auth`.

 The algorithm can be executed like this: